mattiaa32-lgtm/DelightfulChurros/README.md

 ## Value history

-Column N holds each record's CURRENT value.
+Columns N, O and P hold the CURRENT low, median and high.
+Discogs prices by CONDITION rather than by sales history — sales data isn't in the public API — so the spread is "what a rough copy fetches" to "what a mint one does".
 History is kept in two places:

 - `Config!value_history` — dated aggregates (total, min, median, max; by cube and by category).
 This is what the chart draws.